 Share this Post

-Knock something beautiful up quickly, no matter your tech level or free time.
-WordPress should be your gold-standard choice, for easy yet leading web creation.
+Knock something beautiful up quickly, no matter your level or free time?
+Or focus on SEO, features and design?
+WordPress is typically your gold-standard in the latter case...

 - ☑️ Decide What to Write About

 - ☑️ Pick a Theme

 #1 Decide What You Want to Write About

 First, it helps to know what you’re going to share before setting up your website.
 This will help you choose appropriate themes and capabilities.